benjaminjorq/industrial-maintenance-pipeline/README.md

 ```

 Runs the full flow: extraction (PostgreSQL + SFTP) → Silver transformation & validation → BigQuery load → Gold layer build.
+> When run locally, this command extracts from **both** PostgreSQL and SFTP.
+When deployed on Cloud Run, only the PostgreSQL-sourced tables and the Gold layer build execute automatically — the SFTP-sourced table (`quality_control`) must be extracted in a separate local run beforehand (see [Section 3.1](#31-known-limitation-sftp-execution)).

 ### Backfill & Tests